 - They get to know you and your body quite intimately (and I do not mean that in a sexual way).
 I think most people don’t realize, in the beginning, just how well their therapists will get to know them and their bodies.
 This relationship rarely unfolds to this degree in a spa setting, especially when you have a different therapist every time, or only go once.

 Independent therapists tend to tailor their treatment plans based on the client, not what the corporate procedure manual dictates.
-It isn’t just about rushing through a full body treatment –selling as many upgrades and products as they can (because many spas expect their employees to upsell – that’s part of their performance reviews – some require they meet a quota).
+It isn’t just about rushing through a full body treatment –selling as many upgrades and products as they can (because many spas expect their employees to upsell as part of their performance reviews).

-Too many therapists have short-lived careers in this field because their entry into the field has worn them down and they never recover — especially if the therapist didn’t receive enough massage themselves.
+Too many therapists have short-lived careers in this field because their entry into the field has worn them down, and they never recover — especially if the therapist didn’t receive enough massages themselves.
 Typically, what I have seen is private practicing therapists do better self-care and are better at avoiding/preventing burnout.

 Most employers in the spa industry do not pay a fair wage for the work performed and or understand the know first-hand how much knowledge needed to deliver it to a high degree.
 This behavior stifles growth and leads to dissatisfaction on every level.
 Consider the implications of how this affects the level of quality of bodywork you receive.

 If you are curious, try out a spa experience.
-After that, go to experience massage by a private practicing therapist.
+After that, go to experience massage with a private practicing therapist.
 Note the differences.
 Which do you prefer, and why?

 If you appreciate this conversation, then stay tuned for more like it.